-If three or more experimentally determined ACRs, meeting the data collection and review requirements of Section VI of this appendix, are available for the chemical, determine the FACR using the procedure described in Section VI.
-If fewer than three acceptable experimentally determined ACRs are available, use enough assumed ACRs of 18 so that the total number of ACRs equals three.
+If three or more experimentally determined ACRs, meeting the data collection and review requirements of section VI of this appendix, are available for the chemical, determine the FACR using the procedure described in section VI of this appendix.
+If fewer than three acceptable experimentally determined ACRs are available, use enough assumed ACRs of

+18 so that the total number of ACRs equals three.
 Calculate the Secondary Acute-Chronic Ratio (SACR) as the geometric mean of the three ACRs.
 Thus, if no experimentally determined ACRs are available, the SACR is 18.